YaelPrat/devops-exercise/README.md

 docker run -it --rm --network devops-exercise_default  postgres psql -h devops-exercise-postgres_server-1 -U postgres
  ```
-NOTE: need to add inbound rule to the EC2.
+NOTE: You need to add an inbound rule to the EC2.
-   * custom tcp 5555 anywhere (the port in the app)
+   * Custom TCP 5555 anywhere (the port in the app)
-   * http 80 anywhere
+   * HTTP 80 anywhere

 ---